Quantization for the mixtures of uniform distributions on connected and disconnected line segments: Introduction

 \section{Introduction}

 Let $\D R^d$ denote the $d$-dimensional Euclidean space equipped with a metric $\|\cdot\|$ compatible with the Euclidean topology.
-Let $P$ be a Borel probability measure on $\D R^d$ and $\ga$ be a finite subset of $\D R^d$.
+Let $P$ be a Borel probability measure on $\D R^d$ and $\ga$ be a locally finite subset of $\D R^d$, i.e., intersection of $\ga$ with any bounded subset of $\D R^d$ is finite.
+This implies that $\ga$ is countable and closed.
 Then, $\int \min_{a \in \ga} \|x-a\|^2 dP(x)$ is often referred to as the \tit{cost,} or \tit{distortion error} for $\ga$ with respect to the probability measure $P$, and is denoted by $V(P; \ga)$.
 Write $\C D_n:=\set{\ga \sci \D R^d : 1\leq \te{card}(\ga)\leq n}$.
 Then, $\inf\set{V(P; \ga) : \ga \in \C D_n}$ is called the \tit{$n$th quantization error} for the probability measure $P$, and is denoted by $V_n:=V_n(P)$.
-A set $\ga$ for which the infimum occurs and contains no more than $n$ points is called an \tit{optimal set of $n$-means}.
-It is known that for a Borel probability measure $P$, if its support contains infinitely many elements and $\int \| x\|^2 dP(x)$ is finite, then an optimal set of $n$-means always has exactly $n$-elements \cite{AW, GKL, GL1, GL2}.
-For some recent work in this direction of optimal sets of $n$-means, one can see \cite{CR, DR1, DR2, GL3, L1, R1, R2, R3, R4, R5, R6, RR1}.
+A set $\ga$ for which the infimum occurs and contains no more than $n$ elements is called an \tit{optimal set of $n$-points}.
+It is known that for a Borel probability measure $P$, if its support contains at least $n$ elements and $\int \| x\|^2 dP(x)$ is finite, then an optimal set of $n$-points always has exactly $n$-elements (see \cite{AW, GKL, GL1, GL2}).
+For some recent work in the direction of optimal sets of $n$-points, one can see \cite{CR, DR1, DR2, GL3, L1, R1, R2, R3, R4, R5, R6, RR1, RS}.
 Optimal quantization has broad application in engineering and technology (see \cite{GG, GN, Z}).

-Let us now state the following proposition (see \cite{GG, GL1}): \begin{prop} Let $\ga$ be an optimal set of $n$-means for $P$, and $a\in \ga$.
+Let us now state the following proposition (see \cite{GL2, GG}). \begin{prop} Let $\ga$ be an optimal set of $n$-points for $P$, and $a\in \ga$.
 Then,